surya-teja-222/spotify-cli-utility/README.md

 ### Examples

--   `spotify auth` - Authenticate the CLI utility.
+-   `spotify login` - Authenticate the CLI utility.
 -   `spotify play` - Resume playback.
--   `spotify play --track "The Less I Know The Better"` - Search for a track and play it.
+-   `spotify play "The Less I Know The Better"` - Search for a track and play it.
--   `spotify play --album "Currents"` - Search for an album and play it.
+-   `spotify play "Currents"` - Search for an album and play it.
--   `spotify play --playlist "My Playlist"` - Search for a playlist and play it.
+-   `spotify play "My Playlist"` - Search for a playlist and play it.
--   `spotify play --artist "Tame Impala"` - Search for an artist and play it.
+-   `spotify play "Tame Impala"` - Search for an artist and play it.

 ### Contributing